FPMT International Office News

-- This was the third year that Lama Zopa Rinpoche arranged sponsorship of two different 100 million mani retreats by the Bigu nuns who are from a very remote and poor nunnery near the holy mountain of Lapchi, Nepal.
+- This was the third year that Lama Zopa Rinpoche arranged sponsorship of two different 100 million mani retreats by the Tashi Chime Gatsal Nuns who are from a very remote and poor nunnery near the holy mountain of Lapchi, Nepal.
 Each of the 100 million mani retreats are done over three months.
 Rinpoche also arranged for a lama to give lam-rim teachings at the same time so that the retreat would be more integrated.
 FPMT wishes to express deep gratitude to Catherine Lau for her kind support in helping this project.

 All of the pujas and practices were done with strong dedications for all the FPMT centers, projects, students and benefactors.
 With heartfelt thanks to all the kind benefactors of the FPMT Puja Fund who make these incredible offerings possible, please rejoice!

 Please enjoy the latest Mandala eZine, the quarterly online publication of Mandala.
 This issue’s cover story, Living in the Path: FPMT’s Experiential Lam-rim Program, takes a look at the first FPMT education program specifically designed to preserve the teaching and practice lineage of Lama Thubten Yeshe, the founder of FPMT, and Lama Zopa Rinpoche, FPMT’s Spiritual Director.
 The eZine is a multi-media experience, featuring video and audio clips of new and archive teachings in addition to original written articles and historic photos.